Diffusion Geometry: Theory of Diffusion Geometry

 \subsubsection{Lie bracket}

-The final property needed for the covariant derivative to be a Levi-Civita connection is that it is also \textit{torsion-free}, a property involving the Lie bracket (see Figure \ref{fig:f6} (c)).
+Another notion of \q{differentiating a vector field} comes from the Lie bracket (see Figure \ref{fig:f6} (c)).
+The final property needed for the covariant derivative to be a Levi-Civita connection (along with being an affine connection: see Proposition \ref{nabla affine connection}) is that it is also \textit{torsion-free}, a property involving the Lie bracket.
 Here, we will take this property as a definition.

 \begin{definition} If $X,Y \in \mathfrak{X}^1(M)$ then we define their \textbf{Lie bracket} $[X,Y] \in \mathfrak{X}(M)$ by

 \end{definition}

 The Lie bracket is usually defined as the commutator of $X$ and $Y$ as operators $XY - YX$, although we cannot always guarantee\footnote{The commutator $XY - YX$ is always a derivation, but that is not enough to be a vector field.} that $XY - YX \in \mathfrak{X}(M)$.
 However, on $\mathfrak{X}^1(M)$ where the Lie bracket is a well-defined vector field, it does agree with the commutator.